glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 + The GLW token price (denominated in dollars)

-When the page loads, it autogenerates a competition with the regionId "simulation" and assetId "glw" which shows 3 farms:
+When the page loads, it autogenerates a competition with the regionId "simulation" and assetId "GLW" which shows 3 farms:

 + The joining weeks for the farms are week 1, week 2, and week 2 respectively
 + The weeks alive for the farms are 5 for each farm